 We now prove Proposition \ref{prop:representation}.
 Following Milnor \cite{Miln60} and Novikov \cite{Nov62}, the complex cobordism ring $\Omega_*^U$ is isomorphic to the ring of integer polynomials $\Omega_*^U = \Z[x_1, x_2, ...]$ where each generator $x_k$ is of degree $2k$ and can be represented by a manifold $P_k$.
 Each representant $P_k$ can be chosen as a complex algebraic manifold, see \cite{St68} for instance.
 But the connectivity of this complex manifold is not clear in general (if $k=p^s-1$ where $p$ is a prime number, $P_k$ can be choosen as ${\C}P^k$).
 Define the following sequence of singularities

-Given a homology class $\a \in H_m(X, \Z)$, there exists according to Bass' Theorem \cite[Corollaire 5.1]{Baas73} a $S$-singular manifold $M_S$ of dimension $m$ and a map $f: M_S \to X$ such that $f_*[M_S] = \a$.
+According to Baas' Theorem \cite[Corollaire 5.1]{Baas73}, given a homology class $\a \in H_m(X, \Z)$, there exists a manifold $M_S$ with singularities of type $S$ of dimension $m$ and a map $f: M_S \to X$ such that $f_*[M_S] = \a$.
 The elements in $S$ are not necessarily connected manifolds.
-So we proceed as in remark \ref{rem:connexe}, and obtain in this way a new singular manifold $M'$ representing $\a$ which is now an admissible pseudomanifold.
-Finally, we add if necessarily $1$-handles to $M'$ and extend the map $f'=q \circ f$ (where $q$ denotes the canonical map from $M'$ to $M_S$ of degree $1$) in such a way that $f'_\sharp$ becomes an epimorphism between fundamental groups.
+So we proceed as in remark \ref{rem:connexe}, and obtain in this way a new manifold with singularities $M'$ representing $\a$ which is now an admissible pseudomanifold.
+Finally, we add if necessarily $1$-handles to $M'$ and extend the map $f'=f \circ q$ (where $q$ denotes the canonical map from $M'$ to $M_S$ of degree $1$) in such a way that $f'_\sharp$ becomes an epimorphism between fundamental groups.
 This concludes the proof.

-\begin{remark} The admissible pseudomanifold $M'$ which realizes $\a$ can be chosen as a singular manifold whose singularities are more specifics.
+\begin{remark} The admissible pseudomanifold $M'$ which realizes $\a$ can be chosen as a manifold with singularities whose singularities are more specific.
 In ${\C}P^m \times {\C}P^n$ with $m \leq n$, we consider the hypersurface of degree $(1,1)$